 Since our founding in 1929, the Jewish Ledger has been dedicated to furthering Jewish life in our state and serving the community.
 Today, over 70 years later, we remain dedicated to that purpose.

-The Ledger serves the Western Massachusetts area with a monthly printed edition.
+The Ledger serves the Central and Western Massachusetts areas with a monthly printed edition.

 The Ledger continues to be Connecticut’s only weekly Jewish newspaper.
 It is your best source for news about current events, people and issues in our local Jewish communities across the state.